G1.30 Student Co-op/Interns and Volunteer Programs

 • The geographic area to be served;

-• A written job description developed in conjunction with the intern's faculty supervisor and their onsite supervisor; and
+• A written job description developed in conjunction with the student's faculty supervisor and their onsite supervisor; and

-• The development of an evaluation checklist that is agreed upon by the Cabinet, DCBS, or the service region and college or university, that includes expected goals, outcomes, and learned behaviors to be acquired by the student intern.
+• The development of an evaluation checklist that is agreed upon by the Cabinet, DCBS, or the division/service region and college or university, that includes expected goals, outcomes, and learned behaviors to be acquired by the student.

 • A copy of the learning agreement is to be maintained on file at the practicum site and is to be available for review by all involved parties.

-• CO-OP students may be assigned, based on knowledge, skills and abilities, the following functions similar to that of a support service aide including, but not limited to:
+• Co-op/intern students may be assigned, based on knowledge, skills, and abilities, the following functions including, but not limited to:

 • Supportive services to resource families (foster and adoption homes);